Simple Living With Nature

 Uses for Mugwort

-Mugwort is edible, but is used more like an herb than anything else.
+Mugwort is edible, but it is used more like an herb than anything else.

-It is used to flavor meats, and was also commonly used to flavor beer before hops were introduced.
+Many use it to flavor meats, and it was also commonly used to flavor beer before hops were introduced.
 I like to make this delicious Mugwort and Lemon Beer.

-I would say that it could be used in any way that garden sage is used, as the flavor is quite similar.
+I would say that it can be used in the same way as garden sage, as its flavor is quite similar.

-Mugwort is also medicinal, and is sometimes called the “dream plant,” as it is known for enhancing dreams.
-It is often dried and smoked for this purpose.
+Herbalists use mugwort as an herbal support, and many refer to it as the “dream plant,” as it is known for enhancing dreams.
+People often dry and smoke for this purpose.

-This is something that I have tried personally, and while I don’t know if it made my dreams any different, it did seem to make them more vivid and memorable.
+This is something I have tried personally, and while I don’t know if it altered my dreams, it did seem to make them more vivid and memorable.

-If you can’t find any mugwort near you, but you still want to enjoy its benefits, buy it from Mountain Rose Herbs (my favorite place to buy high quality, organic dried herbs).
+If you can’t find mugwort near you but still want to enjoy its supportive properties, consider purchasing it from Mountain Rose Herbs, my favorite source for high-quality, organic dried herbs.

 Have you ever gone foraging for mugwort?
 What have you used it for?